 Drop-in advising and scheduled appointments are available for admitted business students.
 Pre-business students may also schedule an appointment with a pre-business academic advisor or utilize drop-in academic advising.

 For more information on accessing academic advising, please see our academic advising page.

-The Actuarial Club offers advising nights every fall semester to help students plan their course sequencing and professional exams.
+Actuarial program faculty offer advising nights every fall semester to help students plan their course sequencing and professional exams.

 Actuaries are problem solvers with expertise in understanding and managing financial risk.
 They use historical information and models to help predict the future.
 Actuaries may specialize in life and health (risk of illness, disability or death), pensions (develop and analyze retirement programs) or property and casualty (personal property risks and risks associated with businesses).

-Find out more about common industries and essential skills needed to be an actuary on the BBA Actuarial Science website.
+Find out more about common industries and essential skills needed to be an actuary on the Undergraduate Actuarial Science website.

 Faculty AND Staff in Risk and Insurance